Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 These factors both depend on the quality of external equipment.
-The most significant is the speed of the voltage sweep from $V_x = 2(a-1)V_{U/2}$ to $V_x = V_a$.
-A voltage sweep's speed is limited only by the ability of the circuit to respond to it.
+The most significant is the speed of the voltage sweep.
+A voltage sweep\RL{'}s speed is limited only by the ability of the circuit to respond to it.
 Therefore, we can use the worst case scenario that the settling time of each op amp is 5 ns to be the slowest sweep time required.

 Since the frequency scaling feature cannot scale a frequency past the stability limit of the $\omega$ oscillator, it is only potentially useful for lower frequencies.
 However, it does have the potential to increase performance.